Henry Seriake Dickson: Gubernatorial career

-Key Legislation
+Key legislation

-While in office, Henry Seriake Dickson sent over 50 bills to the Bayelsa State House of Assembly, BSHA, including the State Transparency Law, Thanksgiving Law and the Judicial Autonomy Law for which he has received commendations from the Attorney General of the Federation and the Honorable Chief Justice of Nigeria.
+While in office, Governor Dickson sent over 50 bills to the Bayelsa State House of Assembly (BSHA) including the State Transparency Law, Thanksgiving Law and the Judicial Autonomy Law for which he has received commendations from the Attorney General of the Federation and the Honorable Chief Justice of Nigeria.

-Governor Dickson enacted the Right to Education Law in Bayelsa which obliges parents, guardians of Children as well as the Government of the state to ensure that children are in schools up to the age of 18.
+Governor Dickson enacted the Right to Education Law, which obliges parents, guardians of children and the state government to ensure that children are schooled up to the age of 18.

 Education

-For the first time in their history, Henry Seriake Dickson made education free and compulsory in Bayelsa State for students in primary and secondary schools.
-Dickson also Introduced compulsory boarding education and built 13 model boarding schools as none existed before, including the flagship Ijaw National Academy which has over 1,500 students on full scholarship, over 200 beneficiaries are drawn from Ijaw communities in five states of Rivers, Edo, Akwa Ibom, Ondo and Delta.
-Similarly, the boarding school system also covers the over 25 constituency secondary schools built by the Dickson administration.
+Through the Right to Education Law, Henry Seriake Dickson instituted free and compulsory educations in Bayelsa State for students in primary and secondary schools.
+Dickson's administration also introduced compulsory boarding education and constructed 13 boarding schools, the first of their kind in the state.
+This included the launch of the Ijaw National Academy in 2017 (renamed as the Captain Samuel Timinipre Owonaro Academy in 2020), which began with 1,000 students and as of May 2026 had grown to over 1,500 students on full scholarship.
+Per its namesake, the school aims to foster young leadership from the Ijaw ethnic group, accepting community members in Bayelsa and the five other states where the Ijaw predominate: Rivers, Edo, Akwa Ibom, Ondo and Delta.
+As part of Dickson's boarding school system program, his administration built more than 25 constituency secondary schools.

-Dickson has awarded scholarships to several hundreds and thousands of Masters and doctoral degree students in top class universities in the world, including the Lincoln University which produced Victor Perewari Pere, a student of Mathematics and Computer Science as the overall best graduating student and valedictorian of the school in the 2016/2017 session.

-Dickson's massive investment in education paid off as the state which was once at the bottom in the ranking of secondary education in Nigeria, leaped to be among the top five leading states in the country.
+Dickson's education reforms were attributed to Bayelsa's greatly improved ranking in the education development index of Nigeria's 36 states.
+Whereas the state had ranked 28th upon Dickson's election in 2012, by 2014 it ranked among the top five states in the West African Examination Council (WAEC) index, a position it maintained consistently for four years.
+Similarly, in 2017 Bayelsa placed third in the National Examination Council (NECO), which highlighted the students' excellence in the subjects English, Mathematics and Science.

 The Dickson led Restoration government also established the University of Africa, Toru-Orua and the Bayelsa Medical University, Bayelsa State Polytechnic, Aleibiri and other non degree awarding tertiary institutions such as Bayelsa School of Agriculture, Bayelsa State Sports Academy Asoama, the first in Nigeria, The Bayelsa International Institute of Catering and Hospitality, Yenagoa, Bayelsa Driving School to take care of the teeming population of students in need of world class tertiary education.
 These institutions are affiliated to several world class universities.

 The Government of Governor Dickson also made huge investments to upgrade the facilities and programs in the Niger Delta University, the Bayelsa State College of Education as well as the Bayelsa State School of Nursing and Midwifery and Bayela State School of Health Technology of which they all have full accreditation from their respected regulatory bodies.

 Governor Dickson by law established the Bayelsa Education Development Trust Fund, the first in the country, continuing a passion for education that has currently made Bayelsa the educational hub and epicenter of human capital development in Nigeria especially with the establishment of several institutions of learning.